-| Presented for sale by Phil Barber, Post Office Box 8694, Boston, Mass.
-02114-0036 Telephone (617) 492-4653 |
+Presented for sale by Phil Barber, Cambridge, Mass.
+02139 Telephone (617) 492-4653 |

 |

-We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defense, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America. - Preamble to the Constitution of the United States, 1787.
-About This Era and its Newspapers The first era of American printing begins in 1639 and ends about 1830.
+The first era of American printing begins in 1639 and ends about 1830.
 In the latter decade a technological revolution dramatically changed the art of printing, with the introduction of iron frame printing presses and machine made papers.
 These earliest printed items are the products of a pre-Industrial Age technology, printed on wooden "Franklin" presses on papers manufactured by a laborious hand process from rags, old clothing, and other newspapers.
 These wonderfully collectible imprints are charming in their simplicity, survivors of a sturdy era of hard, honest work by skilled crafts people.
 Interestingly, at this time newspapers and magazines were largely the province of the upper classes, as their high prices put them out of the reach of ordinary people.

 Some British periodicals are also included in this catalog, selected for the significance of ther historic content about America.
 They are so described where they appear.
 It is worthy of remark that newspapers have almost entirely changed their form and character ...
 They have become the vehicles of discussion, in which the principles of government, the interests of nations, the spirit and tendency of public measures, and the public and private character of individuals are all arraigned, tried, and decided ... they have become immense moral and political engines, closely connected to the welfare of the state, and deeply involving both its peace and prosperity. -Miller, A Brief Retrospective of the Eighteenth Century, published in 1803 About The Catalog Listings

 These are the finest quality original antique newspapers and magazines, that you might find elsewhere priced at much greater cost.
 It has always been my policy to present my catalog items at "wholesale to the public" prices.
 Therefore all catalog items and quoted prices are net, and are not subject to further discount, either for dealers or in consideration of quantity orders.
 It is our policy to price our items based on what we believe to be their fair market value.
 I do not set prices at absurdly inflated levels to take advantage of novices or "investors"; nor do employ the common ploy of starting with an unrealistically high price in order to "negotiate" a phony discount later.
 As over a third of our catalog orders are from dealers buying for resale, at our stated prices, we have every confidence that this policy maintains an ethical standard of integrity and fairness to all.
 Newspapers are full folio size unless described as quarto (abbreviated 4to) or octavo (8vo), which are respectively smaller in format.
 Most newspapers have been removed from bound volumes and may exhibit characteristic minor spine weakness or separation without significant paper loss.
-Magazines are disbound from annual volumes and lack wraps unless otherwise stated, as these were never preserved in the bound runs.
+Magazines are disbound from annual volumes and lack wraps unless otherwise stated, as these were very rarely preserved in the bound runs.
+Illustration plates are lacking unless described as present in the description, as most were framed by the original subscribers.
 Each catalog entry is briefly described for its general appearance, historical significance, and content.
 Every one contains hours of additional historic reading and insights into the world preserved on its pages, much more than I could find the space to describe here.
 I pride myself on the quality and accuracy of my catalog descriptions, and strive to provide all the information needed to enable you to make an informed selection.
 Please consult my collector information pages and glossary of terms page linked below, if you are not sure of what any of the descriptive terms mean.
 Your comments are always welcome, as are your inquiries, if you have questions about these historic collectibles.
 We value our customers, and appreciate the confidence you place in us when ordering from our online catalogs.
 We strive to merit your patronage and to enrich your collecting experience through accurate, knowledgeable descriptions, honest pricing, courteous service, and timely order filling.
 Enjoy your browsing!
 Pictures of Cataloged Items

 |